snipsco/paillier-libraries-benchmarks/java-javallier/README.md

-# Javalier / JMH
+# Javallier / JMH

-This is the JMB bench for the javaillier library.
+This is the JMB bench for the [javallier](https://github.com/NICTA/javallier) library written in Java.

 ## Prerequisites